Nasi goreng, an Indonesian staple, and according to CNN, one of the 50 (#2) dishes to try before you die.

 Add the remaining garlic, salt and a little more oil.

-Continue to break it apart, then add the spice mix and mix well.
+Continue to break the tofu apart, then add the spice mix and mix well.

 Add the sauce and rice to the vegetables and mix well.

 Serve the vegetable rice on top of the tomato and cucumber topped with scrambled tofu.